 To keep the community gathering place alive, Bynum neighbors banded together and created a non-profit organization called Bynum Front Porch.
 The organization creates family-friendly events and programs that celebrate the community’s rich history and bright future.

 We are thrilled each year to present the Bynum Front Porch Music Series that takes place at the Bynum General Store every Friday night from May to August.
 It is open to the public and features a variety of bands spanning multiple musical genres including gospel, folk, blues, rockabilly and bluegrass.
+We are a pet and alcohol free venue.
 Other programs include the Bynum Front Porch Pickin’, various children’s programs and fundraisers.